Thriving in the Shadows: The Best Plants for Shade in UK Gardens

 Foxgloves – Image: ANDREI_SITURN/shutterstock.com

-Cyclamen in shades of pink, red, and white, thriving in a shaded UK garden.
-These delicate, upswept flowers are a beautiful choice for gardeners looking for plants to grow in shade UK and plants for shade.
+Cyclamen in vibrant shades of pink, red, and white, thriving in a shaded UK garden.
+A colourful choice for plants to grow in shade UK and plants for shade.

 Japanese anemone (Anemone hupehensis) in full bloom, showcasing delicate pink flowers in a shaded UK garden.
 A stunning choice for gardeners looking for plants to grow in shade UK and plants for shade.